ConvertKit vs. AWeber: Why You Should Really Switch

 Now let’s go ahead and compare some other major features that could be the deciding factor when it comes to choosing between the two.

 What’s Good About Aweber?

 Pretty much the entire last section was tooting ConvertKit’s horn.
-Does that mean Aweber sucks?
+Does that mean AWeber sucks?
 No, it definitely doesn’t.
-Below you’ll find what I think is pretty good about Aweber.
+Below you’ll find what I think is pretty good about AWeber as an email marketing tool.
 You might notice there aren’t that many great things to say about it, and that’s not because it’s bad.
-It just hasn’t caught up, hasn't evolved, and that put it at a disadvantage.
+It just hasn’t caught up, hasn't evolved, and that puts it at a disadvantage.

 Price for Beginners